kammitama5/kammitama5.github.io/_posts/2022-05-27-Friday-May-27th.md

 attended a book club, a few talks, and had a conversation with a company about my plans after graduation and what I was thinking of next (ha).
 Honestly, I haven't thought that much about it at all.
 My thoughts that day stopped at "I'll have oatmeal for breakfast".
 So that was interesting to think about, and to hear from the market that my skillset is very much in demand (which is pretty awesome).
+Honestly, as I had mentioned, I'm more interested in building solid relationships, and based on those relationships, I would make a choice, I think.
+I'm more interested in that and how interesting the problems are than the prestige of a company or whatever.

 ## Stuff from this week
 - I went to a stats book club this week in which we went over Hypothesis testing, Pearson's Chi-Squared test, Simple vs